Elhamghiasi/RetailPulse/README.md

 # Sales Project

-A very small beginner R project that analyzes product sales and creates a bar chart.
+R project that analyzes product sales and creates a bar chart.

 ## Files